giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

 ```
 **Package controller**: Manages HTTP requests and handles the presentation logic.

-* **UserController**: Explain that this class handles user requests such as login, registration, and password management.
+* **UserController** handles user requests such as login, registration, and password management.
 It orchestrates these operations by using the appropriate services.

 ```java
 @Controller